Skip to content

 Call for urgent action as oceanic whitetip sharks face extinction

-Oceanic whitetip shark … the species is threatened with extinction.
+Oceanic whitetip shark.
 Photo by Johan Lantz, CC BY-SA 3.0.

 PORT MORESBY, 10 December 2019 – Fishing nations must adopt a suite of measures to reduce deaths of oceanic whitetip sharks, according to the Pew Charitable Trusts.